SamChevalier/samchevalier.github.io/questions.md

 </details>
 <hr style="height:15px; visibility:hidden;" />

+-->

 <h3 style="font-weight:bold; margin-bottom:5px;">Question #2: Can we use Lagrangian mechanics to simulate optimization problems?</h3>
 <details markdown="1">
 <summary><code>Post Date: 10/23/25</code></summary>

+Drop a ping-pong ball into a mountain crevasse.
+It will ping-pong about until it reaches the bottom.
+And if we make some light convexity assumptions, it should reliably reach the true, actual bottom.

-This post is inspired by a problem: gradient-based methods tend to have a hard time solving some convex optimization problems.
-This is surprising: if you keep moving downhill, won't you just reach the bottom *eventually*?
+This post is inspired by a computational problem: gradient-based methods tend to have a hard time solving some convex optimization problems.
+For example, problem **(6b)** in [our recent paper](https://arxiv.org/pdf/2406.13191) is easily solvable in the DC-OPF context, but when we posed a similar problem in the AC context, gradient descent had a very hard time solving the problem.
+This problem is convex, and it is virtually unconstrained, but we still couldn't solve it with gradient-based methods.

+This is surprising: if you keep moving downhill, won't you *eventually* just reach the bottom?
 Maybe.

 In graduate school, I took the Course 2 (MechE) graduate level dynamics class, taught by Dr. Akylas.
 This course focused on mechanical dynamics, where we derove the equations of motion ($\dot x = f(x)$) for various mechanical systems: spinning tops, bouncing balls, vibrating strings, etc.